 When I began writing for children I wasn’t even fully aware of what self-publishing involved, I didn’t know anything about agents, or vanity presses.

-I had been writing Islamic stories, which I thought would be fun for kids, but i began researching into courses I could take.
+I had been writing Islamic stories, which I thought would be fun for kids, but i began researching courses I could take.

 That’s when I came across Mira’s Children’s Book Academy and decided I wanted to register for The Craft & Business of Writing Children’s Picture Books.